ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect02.md

 '''

 ''' Some Python Data Types
-    - int: Integers representing non-decimal values
+    - int: Integers representing non-fractional number values e.g. -100, 0, 1, 20 ...
-    - float: Floating point number representing a decimal (fractional) value
+    - float: Floating point number representing fractional value e.g. 1.34, -1.1.4, ...
     - string - Represents a collection of characters
         - Ex: 'A', 'a', '1', ' ', '-'
     - Note: 3 and 3.0 are considered different types!
-        - 3 is an integer (non-decimal value)
+        - 3 is an integer (non-fractional value)
-        - 3.0 is a float (decimal value, even if the decimal is 0)
+        - 3.0 is a float (fractional value, even if the digit after the decimal point is 0)
     - Python automatically knows what type these numbers are based on its value.

 x = 1